18.114.050 LAND USE AND SITE DEVELOPMENT STANDARDS – GENERAL.

 .110 Landscaping.

 .1101 Compliance with Design Plan Required.
-Except as otherwise provided in this chapter, all required setback areas shall be fully and permanently landscaped with lawn, trees and shrubs and may include walkways, plazas, fountains, and other similar materials (not including turf block, except where such turf block is used for required emergency access) in accordance with the Design Plan.
+Except as otherwise provided in this chapter, all required setback areas shall be fully and permanently landscaped with trees, shrubs, vines and groundcover and may include walkways, plazas, fountains, and other similar materials (not including turf block, except where such turf block is used for required emergency access) in accordance with the Design Plan and Planning Standard Detail No. 9.
 A minimum of eighty percent (80%) of the required setback area excluding driveways perpendicular to the street, on all lots abutting public streets (other than Harbor Boulevard) shall contain live landscape materials.
 A minimum of fifty percent (50%) of the required setback area on all lots abutting Harbor Boulevard, excluding driveways perpendicular to the street, shall contain live landscape materials.
+The Planning and Building Director may approve updates to the plant palette matrices in Planning Standard Detail No. 10 with more current and contemporary plant nursery offerings that are more drought, disease, and/or pest-resistant plantings.

 .1102 Maintenance of Landscaping Required.
 All landscaped areas shall be permanently maintained in a neat, and orderly manner as a condition of use and in accordance with the Design Plan.